Blog

 Before we can dive into call recording laws, it’s important to understand a core legal concept: consent.
 One aspect of consent concerns how many call participants must consent to a call being recorded:

-The other key element of consent is how it is expressed.
+The other key element of consent involves how people express it.
 Consent can be either explicit or implicit:

 In the U.S., federal law dictates one-party consent.
-However, you are not permitted to record a conversation without actively participating in it; that is considered illegal eavesdropping or wiretapping under to the Federal Wiretap Act (18 U.S.C. § 2511).
+However, you cannot record a conversation unless you are actively participating in it.
+Doing so counts as illegal eavesdropping or wiretapping under the Federal Wiretap Act (18 U.S.C. § 2511).

-In addition, all businesses recording customer calls must comply with Federal Trade Commission (FTC) and Federal Communications Commission (FCC) guidelines by ensuring clear notification and consent.
+In addition, businesses that record customer calls must also follow Federal Trade Commission (FTC) and Federal Communications Commission (FCC) guidelines.
+This means ensuring clear notification and consent.

 In addition, some states impose further restrictions on call recording.
 Examples include: